 Our executive compensation program is designed to attract, retain and reward key employees, to incentivize them based on the achievement of key performance goals, and to align their interests with the interests of our stockholders.
 Our Compensation Committee is responsible for determining the compensation of our executive officers, other than our Chief Executive Officer, and for making recommendations with respect to our Chief Executive Officer's compensation to our Board of Directors.
-In 2017, our Compensation Committee engaged Pearl Meyer and Arnosti as its independent compensation consultants, as described in further detail under "Compensation Consultants" above.
-Pearl Meyer assisted our Compensation Committee in, among other things, evaluating our executive compensation program and assessing the competitiveness of the terms and elements of this program, including developing a list of peer companies to be used for executive compensation-related purposes.
-The peer companies were chosen because they are companies that are early stage development companies with an oncology focus, that have a market capitalization of \$100M to \$600M and that have between fifty and two hundred employees.
-Pearl Meyer also supplemented the peer group information with published survey data, which provided broader market data.
+In 2018, our Compensation Committee engaged Pearl Meyer as its independent compensation consultant, as described in further detail under "Compensation Consultants" above.
+Pearl Meyer assisted our Compensation Committee in, among other things, evaluating our executive compensation program and assessing its competitiveness and developing a list of peer companies to be used for executive compensation-related purposes.
+The peer companies were chosen because they are companies that are early stage development companies with an oncology focus, that have a market capitalization of \$150 million to \$1.4 billion and that have between fifty and two hundred employees.
+Pearl Meyer also supplemented the peer group information with published survey data, which provided a broader market perspective.

 The compensation of our named executive officers consists of base salary, annual cash bonuses and equity awards, as well as employee benefits that are made available to our salaried employees generally.
-Ms. Protopapas and Dr. Lowinger are each party to an amended and restated letter agreement with us setting forth the terms and conditions of their employment with us.
+Each of our named executive officers is party to a letter agreement with us that sets forth the terms and conditions of the executive's employment with us.
 Each letter agreement provides for at-will employment with us.
 Each letter agreement sets forth the executive's base salary, which is eligible for potential discretionary merit increases, and target annual performance bonus (expressed as a percentage of base salary).
-Dr. Bergstrom had been a party to an amended and restated letter agreement prior to his termination of employment with us.
-Each of our named executive officers is party to our standard nondisclosure, noncompetition and assignment of intellectual property agreement.
-Pursuant to their letter agreements, Ms. Protopapas and Dr. Lowinger are also entitled to certain compensation and benefits upon terminations of their employment in certain circumstances, including following a change in control, as described under "Payments on Termination of Employment or Change in Control" below.
+Each of our named executive officers is also party to our standard nondisclosure, noncompetition and assignment of intellectual property agreement.
+Pursuant to their letter agreements, each of the named executive officers is also entitled to certain compensation and benefits upon termination of his or her employment in certain circumstances, including following a change in control, as described under "Payments on Termination of Employment or Change in Control" below.